eyeglasses online https://eyeweardock.com/shop/eyeglasses/

 Most importantly, VLCT ensures that State House news is available to members to use when they contact their legislators directly.
 (See Legislative Alerts and Weekly Legislative Report sections.)
 Member involvement is the most important aspect of VLCT legislative efforts, as legislators respond best to direct, informed contact from their constituents.

 League members also draft the Municipal Policy, VLCT’s annual legislative platform.
-Each summer, four committees work to draft the Policy before its final approval at the League's Annual Meeting at Town Fair in the fall.
-A policy committee nomination form for the 2014 year (Word format) is here.
+Each summer, five committees work to draft the Policy before its final approval at the League's Annual Meeting at Town Fair in the fall.
 The VLCT Board of Directors also provides guidance to League staff as issues come up during the legislative session.

 VLCT staff and Board members also participate in state agency rule-making, quasi-judicial hearings, and permit applications.
 These administrative actions have as much impact on local government as does the legislation itself.